 - Ethylparaben (ethyl 4-hydroxylbenzoate)

 Are Parabens FDA-Approved?

-Preservatives like parabens are treated the same as other cosmetic ingredients, and other than color additives, they don’t require FDA approval before being sold to the public.
+When this article was published, the FDA didn’t have specific rules related to cosmetic preservatives.
+In fact, parabens are treated like other cosmetic ingredients, and – other than color additives – don’t require FDA approval before being sold to the public.
 These products must simply meet the standard of being "safe and properly labeled" under the Federal Food, Drug, and Cosmetic Act.

 Do Parabens Affect the Environment?

 It’s not just humans that are potentially affected by paraben exposure.
 121 tissue samples were collected from marine mammals (e.g. polar bears, sea otters, dolphins) living along the US Pacific coastline.
 Methylparaben was detected in many samples while a metabolite of methylparaben (4-HB) was found in all of them.

 While this metabolite occurs naturally in vegetation, the samples suggest that animals were exposed to synthetic parabens which may have been released into the environment via sewage systems.

 We discussed this issue with Dr. Ryan Blackman, a board-certified pediatrician on Puracy's consulting team:

 “The research on parabens is ongoing but – at times – contradictory.
 They have been theorized to be endocrine disruptors but this hasn’t been definitively established in humans.
 However, avoiding potential harm is never a bad choice, especially when there are safe alternatives available.”

 To maintain the shelf life of Puracy personal care products, our team of Ph.D. chemists have developed formulas that utilize natural paraben-free preservatives like caprylyl glycol and propanediol.